Read This First

 Prompt 2: Are these cognitive biases and deficiencies behind belief in other unscientific notions today?

-At this stage, the gain is not memorizing the conclusion but learning to think with While the causal connection between 1).
+Treat While the causal connection between 1) as handles, not slogans.
 The question should remain open enough for revision but structured enough that disagreement is not mere drift.
 The practical test is whether the reader could use the distinction to catch a real mistake in reasoning, not merely name a concept.

 Finding patterns and connecting dots that don’t actually connect, leading to elaborate theories without basis in fact.